stormpath/stormpath-sdk-java/docs/source/login.rst

 before they have been authenticated.
 This affords the opportunity to validate the information that's been entered and (potentially) take alternative action than the default.

-If the ``handle`` method returns ``true``, the user will be authenticated as normal and the appropriate response is returned.
-For instance, ``true`` can be returned from the ``loginPreHandler``, but if the user's credentials are incorrect, they will still receive the error response.

-As a general rule of thumb, if the handler returns ``true``, then you would **not** redirect the user to an alternate endpoint.
-If the handler returns ``false``, then you would redirect to an alternate endpoint.
-If you didn't redirect, the original request would terminate without a response.
+If you return ``false`` then the Java SDK will not continue the authentication flow.
+This gives you the chance to take care of that yourself.
+If you are only manipulating or reading data before it is sent to the backend but you still want the regular authentication flow to continue then you need to return ``true``.

 .. caution::